mailchimp/wordpress/README.md

 ### Advanced

-If you have a custom coded sidebar or bells and whistles that prevent enabling widgets  through the WordPress GUI, complete these steps instead.
+If you have a custom-coded sidebar or something that prevent enabling widgets through the WordPress GUI, complete these steps instead.

 WordPress v2.8 or higher:
 ` [mailchimpsf_form] `

-If you are adding it inside a php code block, pop this in:
+If you are adding it inside a php code block, add this:

 ` mailchimp_sf_signup_form(); `

-Or, if you are dropping it in between a bunch of HTML, use this:
+Or, if you are adding it within HTML, use this:

 `<?php mailchimp_sf_signup_form(); ?>`